jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Car crashes kill tens of thousands of people each year.
 Hundreds of thousands more are injured.
 And million of lives are changed.
 We spend about 200 billion every year on car accident insurance claims.
 That's about ten times NASA's budget.

 At it's heart, Smithereens is a story about an extra.
-The tortured man assumes the company Smithereens will care.
+The tortured man assumes the company Smithereens will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 "They" only have your interest at heart if you hold levers of power.

-When I watched Smithereens I actually wept.
+I wept while watching the story.
+Full out crying.
 I knew what the plot twist was—that someone died in a car crash—because I'd spoken with this person too many times.
 It was actually the reason I made my app.
 I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something called the Life Star.
 What I ended up learning, is before we get to the Internet Age and mass-collaboration, we have to defeat the antagonists, with a army of player gods believing in Techvolution.

+Here's why.

-## My App - A Taste of the Life Star
+## My App

 I never intended to write this book.
 I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" years ago (although I never showed anyone).
 All the points from here are there—but it's not written quite as well.

 I wanted (and am), writing "Building the Life Star" and "Starting Starfleet."
 Which in summary say, digital tools will start enabling mass-collaboration, give us objective facts whose lives and civilizations are more efficient, and therefore let us start saving oddles of money.
 With all the savings, we'll start the Space Exploration Age.

-So I made my app to demonstrate these facts.
+So I made my app to demonstrate these simple facts.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
 Might not even get me a job in "tech."

 The tool wasn’t polished because new tools never are.
 But it was, and would have been, so effective because it came directly from the frontline.
 The place where evolution happens, but a place far away from today’s antagonists.
-And while I always knew those inside head offices were hostile to Internet Age upgrades—I didn't realize they feared evolution.
-They tried so hard to be modern, but they were the definition of outdated.

 Here’s how my app worked.
-Today’s car insurance claim system depends on drivers exchanging information after a car accident.
-Drivers are frazzled so they usually don’t.
-A simple mistake that causes adjusters to search for each other.
+Today’s car insurance claim system uses telephones, voicemails, and emailsto communucate between drivers and adjusters.
+After an accident, drivers are expected to exchange information.
+They're usually frazzled so they often don’t.
+A simple mistake that causes huge headaches.
+Adjusters have to search for each other.
 Literally calling around or hoping someone calls you.
 Delays piled up like crazy—causing most of the maddening DING DING DING DING DING DING.

+So what do you think is going to happen?
+After reading Techvolution, you should know, if a person doesn't hold a lever of power, they're disregarded.
+Drivers have no power.
+Although they've paid tens of thousands in insurance every year.
+But, they're dependent on the copmany to give their money back.
+Without power, they're left waiting on hold.
+Just like the guy in Smitereens.

+Industrial Age antagonists like standing above the frontline.
+Adjusters and drivers alike.
+Thus Main Street should stop being extras, and reach for the levers of power, and become player gods.

+## A Taste of the Life Star

 My app combined several existing technologies, email, internet, GPS, google maps, and web apps, to make a new tool.
 It let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find each other.
 It’s minimal operating cost was paid for by rental car companies and repair shops, who loved the ability to email invoices directly to adjusters without having to call first.
+No reason drivers could add themselves to the list.

+Frontline communcation, just like in Uber, Airbnb, and so many other apps.
+The start of the era of mass-collaboration.
+A simple new tool that only someone on the frontline would ever feel the pain to make.
+A bit of human technological evolution.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
-That's us dealing with traffic, and how it looks in a the game Civilization.
+Uber, Airbnb, and my app, all used GPS maps.
+Kinda looks like the game of Civilization doesn't it?
+No surprise there.
 I told you computers games teach us about the Internet Age.
 A sneak peek at the Life Star._

-A simple new tool that only someone on the frontline would ever feel the pain to make.
-A bit of human technological evolution.
+It would have been very helpful.
 With no exaggeration, society would have saved hundreds of millions in insurance claim operating costs.
 Adjusters, service reps, and drivers would save hours of their day.
+No more DINGS for fuck sakes!

 But this is especially why its worth fighting for.
 With my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.